 Learn here how to develop a cockpit plugin and implement your own view.

-The following weeks we will continue the work on the following topics: standalone eclipse modeler, monitoring of processes based on historic data in cockpit, non-interrupting message event subprocesses, audit trail of task etc. In three or four weeks we will release the next alpha version of camunda BPM 7.1.
+The following weeks we will continue the work on the following topics: standalone eclipse modeler, monitoring of processes based on historic data in cockpit, non-interrupting message event subprocesses, audit trail of task etc. In three or four weeks we will release the next alpha version of Camunda BPM 7.1.

-Until then try and test the current release of camunda BPM
+Until then try and test the current release of Camunda BPM and give us feedback!